kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 # **Testing**

 I tested my site through Chrome and all seemed responsive.
 I also tested my site through mobile, namely google pixel 3 and all seemed responsive also.
 Tested through a Samsung Tablet also and again seemed responsive.
-The only issue I would comment on this or say is that the images seem slightly blurred on samller devices, the reponsivness works fine but pixelation of images is not.
+The only issue I would comment on this or say is that the images seem slightly blurred on smaller devices, the reponsivness works fine but pixelation of images is not.
+This was tested through a number of smart phones and I encountered the same problems each and every time.
+More research and studying is required to master this.

 # **Deployment**